belveder79/NIUScooterHacking/README.md

 - JST connectors + cables
 - Case [Amazon](https://www.amazon.de/dp/B0BZBW4Z9K)

+### Known Issues (v2)

+The rest of the issues is minor actually.

+- Despite using ULP, the ESP32 will wake up periodically and will not be in deep-sleep all the time.
+I think it is somewhat around 15 minutes.
+I weren't able yet to increase this timeout; however, it will go back to sleep again as there is no communication happening;
+- The WIFI is the most power-hungry part still; one can add a "Wifi Off" as a rule to tasmota on boot-up, but that makes the ESP32 unavailable once mounted.
+It's a tradeoff, I rather live with it.
+- I did not find an ESP module accepting the 48V without relays.
+They are superficial and make the board bulky.
+Will continue searching...

 ## More links to modify the NIU scooters

 Here are a few links for modifying the NIU scooters: